GuilhermeStracini/hello-world-fastendpoints-dapper-dotnet/README.md

 - **FastEndpoints**: A minimalist and performant web framework for .NET.
 - **Dapper**: A high-performance micro-ORM for efficient database operations.

-The goal is to provide a foundational understanding of using these libraries together for creating scalable, maintainable, and fast APIs in .NET.
+The goal is to provide a foundational understanding of using these libraries together to create scalable, maintainable, and fast APIs in .NET.

 ---